New Patient Information

 Registration, Records, and Payment Policy

 Registration- During your first visit, specific information must be recorded to create a permanent medical history for you.
-Huron County Public Health and the Health Center of Huron County use a computer system to store this information, to keep records of past visits, and to schedule appointments.
+Huron County Public Health uses a computer system to store this information, to keep records of past visits, and to schedule appointments.
 This does save time for you, but please allow sufficient time for this interview, especially for a first visit or when updating your file on following visits.
 We must also take a copy of the patient’s or the patient’s guardian’s photo identification.
 It is important that you keep your medical files updated.
 Any changes of address, telephone, household income or insurance coverage needs to be reported as soon as possible to the clerk at the reception desk.
 By helping us keep this information current, we can serve you more quickly and efficiently.

-Records- Your medical record is held in strictest confidence by Huron County Public Health and the Health Center of Huron County.
+Records- Your medical record is held in strictest confidence by Huron County Public Health.
 In order to assure this confidentiality is maintained, your medical record will not be released to anyone unless you have given your written consent.
 If you need a copy of your medical record sent to another physician, you should ask the receptionist for a Medical Records Release Form.
 After you have completed the form, your record will be copied and mailed.
 Records are copied and mailed within 7 business days.

 In keeping with records retention guidelines, your medical record will be retained for no more than three years beyond the last date you saw a provider at the District.
 In the case of treatment of a minor, the record will be retained for seven years beyond the age of majority (typically age 21 years).